hashicorp/vault/website/source/guides/production.html.md

 * **Avoid Root Tokens**.
 Vault provides a root token when it is first initialized.
-This token should be used to setup the system initially, particularly setting up authentication backends so that users may authenticate.
+This token should be used to setup the system initially, particularly setting up auth methods so that users may authenticate.
 We recommend treating Vault [configuration as code](https://www.hashicorp.com/blog/codifying-vault-policies-and-configuration/), and using version control to manage policies.
 Once setup, the root token